 Methods Used by Graduates to Earn More

 Many college leavers have very high expectations after leaving school.
 About 52% of the graduates expect to get a salary of more than $50,000 or more per year from the first job.
 But this rarely happens.
 To bridge the gap, some of them opt to work for more than the standard hours.
 Others opt to engage in additional jobs.
+Additionally, using an ATS-friendly template could increase the likelihood success in finding a job after graduation!
 Here is a list of common part-time jobs that college leavers use to rake in more funds:

 - Blogging in an area of interest